PlanterApp/planter_docs/content/en/docs/600_account/611_change-avatar/index.md

 ---
-title: "How do I change my Planter account avatar"
+title: "How do I change my Planter account avatar?"
 description: "Learn how to change your Planter account avatar"
 draft: false
 weight: 611